Filter condition

 The transaction will not continue.

-The transaction continues as if the condition applies.
+The transaction is continued if the condition is met.

 Continue transaction: condition is false